 Today, Larry Potts enjoys a well-compensated sinecure as a Vice President with ambiguous duties for the Scientific Games Corporation.
 Eric Holder, who reinstated the OKC-inspired domestic terrorism task force in January of this year, is stepping down as Attorney General in anticipation of an even more lucrative reward.
 John Doe II and his associates remain at large, as does Mr. Jarrett, and countless other members of the FBI’s merry troupe of Homeland Security Theater players.
 We’ll be hearing from them again.

-Will Grigg (1963 - 2017), the former Managing Editor of The Libertarian Institute.
-He was an independent, award-winning investigative journalist and author.
-He authored five books, most recently Liberty in Eclipse: The War on Terror and the Rise of the Homeland Security State.
+Will Grigg (1963–2017), the former Managing Editor of The Libertarian Institute, was an independent, award-winning investigative journalist and author.
+He authored six books, most recently his posthumous work, No Quarter: The Ravings of William Norman Grigg.